Mesh Augmentation of LoRaWAN-based IoT Networks: Background

-The LoRaWAN Relay specification~\cite{loraallianceRelaySpec}. introduces the concept of \textit{relay devices} which act as intermediaries between the end-devices and the network.
-The relay device is a standard end device, possibly battery powered, that periodically listens on a dedicated channel for a Wake On Radio (WOR) message.
-This message has a long enough preamble to allow the relay device to sleep, yet wake up when needed.
-The WOR signals to the relay that an end device wants to transmit a message which the relay may re-transmit in order for it to be picked up by a gateway.
-Since the specification is an official LoRa Alliance release, it is by definition compatible with the LoRaWAN standard; however, it requires all end-devices using the relay and the server to be modified to follow the specification.
-Most importantly, the specification is limited to just one relay between an end-device and the gateway/server and therefore, unlike a generalized mesh network, the range extension is limited to at most twice the original range (if that).
+The LoRaWAN Relay specification~\cite{loraallianceRelaySpec} introduces the concept of \textit{relay devices} which act as intermediaries between the end-devices and the network.
+The relay device is a standard end device that periodically listens on a dedicated channel for a Wake On Radio (WOR) message from an ED, which signals that the ED This message has a long enough preamble to allow the relay device to sleep, yet wake up when needed. wants to transmit a message through the relay to the gateway.
+The specification requires all LoRaWAN devices to be modified to be able to use relaying.
+A relay device can support at most 16 EDs.
+Most importantly, the specification is limited to just one relay between an end-device and the gateway/server, and therefore, unlike a generalized mesh network, the range extension is limited to at most twice the original range (if that).

 Another approach similar to LoRaWAN relays is a \textit{LoRa repeater} (e.g. ~\cite{sisinni_lora_extender,khonrang2024development}).
 The repeaters present LoRa-PHY enabled devices that intercept LoRa signals from end-devices, and then retransmit them, thereby extending the effective range of the network.
 In other words, a LoRa repeater simply amplifies and retransmits LoRa signals.
 It works at the physical layer to extend the range of LoRa communication by receiving LoRa transmissions from a source device and then rebroadcasting them to extend the signal's reach.
 The advantage of repeaters is that they can be LoRaWAN compatible without having to implement the Relay Specification.
 However, repeaters typically only work on uplink, cannot sleep and therefore may consume more power listening, and supporting multiple devices with a single repeater is challenging.
 They inherit the limitation of the LoRaWAN Relay in terms of a single additional hop.